Circles, Spirals and Labyrinths

 Compost Bin

-While we come across circles and round objects in anything from bicycle wheels, tea cups, door knobs, plates, lamp shades – basically anything our hands can twist around or hold, I’ve chosen to focus now on flowers and other natural phenomena.
+While we come across circles and round objects in anything from bicycle wheels, tea cups, door knobs, plates, lamp shades – basically anything our hands can twist around or hold, flowers and other natural phenomena provide the most beautiful ones.

-Here below, are royal blue velellas (aka sea rafts) which my husband, David, arranged in a circle on the beach.
-Resembling jelly fish made me at first feel wary.
-However, as I learned they are non-poisonous.
-Still, these little creatures known as chydrozoas are carniverous and feast on kelp.
+Below, are royal blue velellas (aka sea rafts) which my husband, David, arranged in a circle on the beach.
+Resembling me of jelly fish I didn’t touch them.
+However, as I learned they are non-poisonous and simply feast on kelp.
 Featuring transparent “fins” resembling a sail, they appeared like castaways on the sandy beach.
-Below I came across white foam from a wave.

-With a little help from our friends comes earth art.
+With a little help from our human friends we are offered “earth art”.
 Discovering one left behind by an individual we may never meet makes for a true gift.
-The cairn was particularly impressive on that beach that also introduced me to velallas that appear only at certain times of the year.
+The cairn was particularly impressive on the same beach in California that had velallas galore.

-Getting back to more practical and useful items we also can find a path made of inverted glass bottles.
+Getting back to more practical items we can also enjoy circles as in a garden with upside down bottles or an inverted glass cup.